gsmperera/gsmperera/README.md

-- 👋 Hi, I’m a fresh graduate from Uva Wellassa University.
+- 👋 Hi, I’m a graduate from Uva Wellassa University.
-- 👀 I’m looking for place to utilize my knowledge and skills in development field.
+- 🌱 I’m currently learning web development.
-- 🌱 I’m currently learning web application development.
+- 👀 I’m looking for place to utilize my knowledge and skills in web development field.
 - 📫 Write me for my email - gsmpereraw@gmail.com.

 <!---